Sharon Jeffus

 Lesson Designer

-Course taught by Sharon
+Courses by Sharon

 Learning About Art is a fun series of ten lessons specially designed to teach preschoolers and early elementary students about art.
 They’ll look at Audubon, Homer, Rousseau, and many other masters and learn about things like lines, movement, shapes, and more.
 They’ll also have a chance to make their own creative pictures.
 Much guidance is given, so there is no former knowledge of art required to present this class.